Amethyst Guide: Colour Centres, Origins, Varieties & Jewellery

 Origin fingerprints: how to read a deposit from a bead

-For experienced buyers, the deposit a strand came from is legible in the bead itself — if you know what to look for.
-A short cross-reference between geological setting and visible signature is more useful than any country label.
+For experienced buyers, a strand’s visible features can be legible in the bead itself — if you know what to look for — but they do not establish a deposit on their own.
+A short cross-reference between geological setting and visible signature records broad tendencies, not a visual provenance test.

 Colour zoning, growth and the “chevron” pattern